Mohammed-Alrawaf/System-Architecture-Dojo/Scenarios/API-Architecture-and-Integrations/01-Real-Time-Alert-Strategy.md

 The chosen design is intentionally pragmatic.

 It does not attempt to solve every future problem in Phase 1.
 Instead, it creates a controlled modernization path that balances cost, risk, regulatory pressure, and partner adoption.

+## Personal Reflection

+This scenario highlights the importance of balancing:
+- technical capability
+- partner readiness
+- cost constraints
+- regulatory limitations

+The solution is intentionally pragmatic.

+Instead of aiming for perfect real-time architecture, it focuses on:
+- controlled modernization
+- measurable improvement
+- and realistic adoption

+This reflects a shift in thinking: from “best technical solution”
+to “best decision under constraints”